Configuring Additional Settings for a

 7 is enabled.

-operation (MLO): MLO allows Wi-Fi 7 devices to use
+MLO allows Wi-Fi 7 devices to use multiple

-be active, and their usage is determined by AP configuration, which
+must be active, and their usage is determined by AP

-limits the number of supported 6 GHz networks.
-By default, MLO is
+configuration, which limits the number of supported 6 GHz

 Under RADIUS